PlugAndCree/PlugAndCree/README.md

 **PlugAndCree/PlugAndCree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on [Comrades Network]
+- 🔭 I’m currently working on [My projects]
-- 🌱 I’m currently learning Django web framework
+- 🌱 I’m currently learning Minestom
-- 💬 Ask me about things
+- 💬 Ask me about things i like
 - 📫 How to reach me: Telegram @NicolaMarangon
-- ⚡ Fun fact: I drink a lot of "succo chimico"
+- ⚡ Fun fact: I drink a lot of "succo chimico"... actually not that "chimico"